 As these efforts evolve, information will be shared with programs seeking to develop and/or strengthen their own well-being initiatives.
 In addition, there are many activities that programs can utilize now to assess and support physician well-being.
-These include culture of safety surveys, ensuring the availability of counseling services, and attention to the safety of the entire health care team.
+These

-- VI.C.1.
-The responsibility of the program, in partnership with the Sponsoring Institution, to address well-being must include: - VI.C.1.a)

-efforts to enhance the meaning that each resident finds in the experience of being a physician, including protecting time with patients, minimizing non-physician obligations, providing administrative support, promoting progressive autonomy and flexibility, and enhancing professional relationships; (Core) - VI.C.1.b) attention to scheduling, work intensity, and work compression that impacts resident well-being; (Core) - VI.C.1.c) evaluating workplace safety data and addressing the safety of residents and faculty members; (Core)

-Background and Intent: This requirement emphasizes the responsibility shared by the Sponsoring Institution and its programs to gather information and utilize systems that monitor and enhance resident and faculty member safety, including physical safety.
-Issues to be addressed include, but are not limited to, monitoring of workplace injuries, physical or emotional violence, vehicle collisions, and emotional well-being after adverse events.

-policies and programs that encourage optimal resident and faculty member well-being; and, (Core)

-Background and Intent: Well-being includes having time away from work to engage with family and friends, as well as to attend to personal needs and to one's own health, including adequate rest, healthy diet, and regular exercise.

-Residents must be given the opportunity to attend medical, mental health, and dental care appointments, including those scheduled during their working hours.
-(Core)

-Background and Intent: The intent of this requirement is to ensure that residents have the opportunity to access medical and dental care, including mental health care, at times that are appropriate to their individual circumstances.
+VI.C.1.
+The responsibility of the program, in partnership with the Sponsoring Institution, to address well-being must include: VI.C.1.a) efforts to enhance the meaning that each resident finds i experience of being a physician, including protecting tim with patients, minimizing non-physician obligations, providing administrative support, promoting progressive autonomy and flexibility, and enhancing professional relationships; ^(Core) VI.C.1.b) attention to scheduling, work intensity, and work compression that impacts resident well-being; ^(Core) VI.C.1.c) evaluating workplace safety data and addressing the safe residents and faculty members; ^(Core) Sponsoring In monitor and el Issues to be a nd Intent: This requirement emphasizes the responsibility shared by the stitution and its programs to gather information and utilize systems the nhance resident and faculty member safety, including physical safety. ddressed include, but are not limited to, monitoring of workplace injurnotional violence, vehicle collisions, and emotional well-being after s.
+VI.C.1.d) policies and programs that encourage optimal resident a faculty member well-being; and, ^(Core) family and frie nd Intent: Well-being includes having time away from work to engage nds, as well as to attend to personal needs and to one's own health, quate rest, healthy diet, and regular exercise.
+VI.C.1.d).(1) Residents must be given the opportunity to attend medical, mental health, and dental care appointme including those scheduled during their working he (Core) Background and Intent: The intent of this requirement is to ensure that residents the opportunity to access medical and dental care, including mental health care, times that are appropriate to their individual circumstances.
 Residents must be provided with time away from the program as needed to access care, including appointments scheduled during their working hours.

-VI.C.1.e)

-attention to resident and faculty member burnout, depression, and substance use disorders.
-The program, in partnership with its Sponsoring Institution, must educate faculty members and residents in identification of the symptoms of burnout, depression, and substance use disorders, including means to assist those who experience these conditions.
-Residents and faculty members must also be educated to recognize those symptoms in themselves and how to seek appropriate care.
-The program, in partnership with its Sponsoring Institution, must: (Core)
+VI.C.1.e) attention to resident and faculty member burnout, depression, and substance use disorders.
+The program, partnership with its Sponsoring Institution, must educate faculty members and residents in identification of the